Your mission, if you choose to accept, is to reduce your risk of cancer by deliberately eating cancer-fighting foods.

 My dad, a great salesman but never a real academic, wouldn’t need quite so much information.
 It would have gone in one ear and out the other, so I made simple lists and explained them in as few words as possible, mostly going with, “I want to give your body the best chance to fight this thing, feel good (or at least better-than-crappy) during chemo, and come out on the other side with many years to live and enjoy your grandkids.
 It’s your choice what you honestly eat and don’t eat, but here are my best recommendations based on what I could find.”

-I’ll share the full-out lists later tonight or tomorrow in a separate post, as a printable if I’m smart, but for this Monday Mission I am going to share the top 10 cancer-fighting fruits and veggies that I encourage anyone to simply consume more often.
+You can print the full-out lists above, but for this Monday Mission I am going to share the top 10 cancer-fighting fruits and veggies that I encourage anyone to simply consume more often.

 Top 10 Cancer-Fighting Fruits and Vegetables